lsds/intravisor/runtime/musl-lkl/lkl/Documentation/input/multi-touch-protocol.rst

 describes how to send updates for individual contacts via event slots.

 .. note::
-   MT protocol type A is obsolete, all kernel drivers have been converted to use type B.
+   MT potocol type A is obsolete, all kernel drivers have been converted to use type B.

 Protocol Usage